+Research Statement

-Research Statement Xiaoling Hu (xihu3@mgh.harvard.edu) https://huxiaoling.github.io/
+Xiaoling Hu (xihu3@mgh.harvard.edu) https://huxiaoling.github.io/

 My long-term vision is to develop advanced AI systems that can significantly enhance disease diagnosis and treatment, transforming healthcare through technology.
-Although remarkable strides have been made in data-driven approaches due to the increasing availability of large-scale datasets, the challenge of effectively leveraging the data remains at the forefront.
-In practice, simply applying brute-force methods to data without considering its structure, topology, or geometric properties can limit the success of models, particularly when faced with the complex, heterogeneous data that is common in biomedical contexts.
-Another pervasive challenge is that the data itself is often far from ideal, especially in healthcare settings.
+Although remarkable strides have been made in data-driven approaches due to the increasing availability of large-scale datasets, the challenge of effectively leveraging this data remains at the forefront.
+In practice, simply applying brute-force methods to data-without acknowledging its structure, topology, or geometric properties-can limit the success of models, particularly when faced with the complex, heterogeneous data that is common in biomedical contexts.
+Another pervasive challenge is that the data itself is often far from ideal-especially in healthcare settings.
 Data may be noisy, incomplete, imbalanced, or otherwise imperfect, which makes it difficult to rely on conventional models that are designed to work optimally with clean, well-labeled, and extensive training datasets.
-The over-reliance on pristine training sets has emerged as a major bottleneck in the development of AI systems that perform well in real-world applications, where such ideal datasets are rare.
+The over-reliance on pristine training sets has emerged as one of the major bottlenecks in the development of AI systems that perform well in real-world applications, where such ideal datasets are rare.

-To overcome these challenges, my current research interest lies in the intersection of machine learning (ML), computer vision (CV), medical image computing (MIC), and topological data analysis (TDA), and is focused on developing innovative algorithms that are both theoretically sound and empirically effective in diverse and imperfect data contexts, with a particular emphasis on biomedical applications.
-Specifically, my work revolves around the following core themes:
+To overcome these challenges, my current research interest lies in the intersection of Machine Learning (ML), Computer Vision (CV), Medical Image Computing (MIC), and Topological Data Analysis (TDA), and is focused on developing innovative algorithms that are both theoretically sound and empirically effective in diverse and imperfect data contexts, with a particular emphasis on biomedical applications.
+Specifically, my work revolves around three core themes:

-- 1. Topology-Driven Deep Image Analysis

-- 2. Trustworthy Machine Learning

-- 3. Multimodal AI and Generative AI (GenAI)

-- 4. Healthcare Applications
+- 1. Topology-Driven Deep Image Analysis - 2.
+Learning with Reliability, Interpretability, and Robustness - 3.
+Multimodal AI and Generative AI (GenAI) for Healthcare - 4.
+Healthcare Applications

 Each of these themes addresses critical gaps in current AI research, especially when applied to complex, imperfect data in the healthcare domain.
 In the following sections, I will delve deeper into my recent contributions within these areas, highlighting key achievements and outlining the future directions of my work.
-I believe that by combining rigorous theoretical insights with practical, application-driven innovation, we can develop AI solutions that are more adaptable, interpretable, and reliable, ultimately making a profound impact on the healthcare industry.
+I believe that by combining rigorous theoretical insights with practical, application-driven innovation, we can develop AI solutions that are more adaptable, interpretable, and reliable-ultimately making a profound impact on the healthcare industry.